 Dawson Park located between Dundee and Broughty Ferry is the result of a bequest in 1940, by Mr. William Dawson of Broughty Ferry "for the purpose of providing playing fields, sports grounds or other recreational facilities ..."
 The ground was purchased from the Douglas and Angus Estate in 1949, and the park was opened in the mid-1950s.
 Today it is mainly planted with mature Prunus Padus - Bird Cherry.
 While in Broughty Ferry you might like to also visit Broughty Castle or enjoy an adrenaline-filled boat trip around the Tay Estuary, wildlife spotting, hearing about the local history, as well as seeing the new V & A Dundee museum from another perspective with Pirate Boats.

-I hope you have enjoyed reading, the best places to see cherry blossoms in Scotland and inspired to visit some of these beautiful places.
+I hope you have enjoyed reading, the best places to see cherry blossoms in Scotland, and are inspired to visit some of these beautiful places.

 As always, I love to hear from you with any comments/questions you may have.
 You can reach me via email at: enquiries@MDHardingTravelPhotography.com